-Length of therapy varies, with a primary focus on short-term and intermittent treatment directed at helping students function in a university environment.
+Length of therapy varies, with a primary focus on short-term treatment directed at helping students function in a university environment.
 You and your clinician will determine the best approach for you.

 CCPH does not have the capacity to manage chronic conditions requiring intensive or frequent contacts.
 After an initial consultation, we may refer a student to more appropriate services in the community if the consultation reveals that the student's needs exceed what our short-term model and staff specialty/expertise would fit.

 Common examples of issues that may suggest referral for services in the community include:

 - issues of long standing or major mental illness which requires long-term or continuous treatment,